hipponot/saga-soa/human-notes/use-tsup.md

 Proposed Solution:
 Instead of requiring explicit .js extensions in imports, we should:
-Update the TypeScript configuration to use "moduleResolution": "Bundler" and add "allowImportingTsExtensions": true Switch from tsc to tsup for building the core-api package Keep the existing relative imports without .js extensions
+Update the TypeScript configuration to use "moduleResolution": "Bundler" and add "allowImportingTsExtensions": true Switch from tsc to tsup for building the api-core package Keep the existing relative imports without .js extensions
 Benefits:
 Maintains cleaner import syntax